InnovaChain/InnovaChain_total/Readme.md

 #### 2.1.1.3.
 Database Initialization

-Innovachain uses SQLAlchemy as the ORM and Alembic for database migration management.
+ArtCycle uses SQLAlchemy as the ORM and Alembic for database migration management.
 Follow these steps to initialize the database:

 1. **Initialize Alembic**: